 All trainees, fellows, participants, and scholars receiving support through any NIH training award, career development award (individual or institutional), research education grant, or dissertation research grant must receive RCR training (more details can be found on the NIH website).
 This policy applies to the following programs and other NIH-funded programs that specify an RCR training requirement: D43, D71, F05, F30, F31, F32, F33, F34, F37, F38, K01, K02, K05, K07, K08, K12, K18, K22, K23, K24, K25, K26, K30, K99/R00, KL1, KL2, R25, R36, T15, T32, T34, T35, T36, T37, T90/R90, TL1, TU2, and U2R.

-UWF has contracted with a third party, Collaborative Institutional Training Initiative (CITI), to provide an online training in RCR.
-Login to CITI and complete the Responsible Conduct of Research Training Course.
+UWF has contracted with a third party, Collaborative Institutional Training Initiative (CITI), to provide online training in RCR.
+To access the CITI Responsible Conduct of Research Course: